 The annual event, bringing together more than 400 stakeholders, provides a unique platform for leaders from government, political parties, business, academia and civil society to discuss these issues as well as cooperation possibilities and growth initiatives in the Baltic Sea Region.

-The agenda will focus on growth and competitiveness in the Baltic Sea Region, with the spotlight on investment projects, not least public-private co-operation.
-To become smarter and greener, public-private partnerships are essential.
-By improving framework conditions, these partnerships’ can for instance help to focus and optimize sustainable infrastructure investment, which is key to kick-starting wider economic growth in the Region, benefitting the European economy at large.
+The agenda for this year''s summit will focus primarily on a sustainable economic growth and competitiveness in the Baltic Sea Region and Middle East region, with the main spotlight on various investment projects, last but not least government vs. private companies co-operation.
+To become even smarter and greener country, government vs private sector partnerships are more than essential these days.
+By improving the overall framework conditions, these partnerships’ will for instance help countries to focus and optimize sustainable infrastructure investment, which is key to kick-starting wider economic growth in the Baltic and Middle East Dubai Region, benefitting the European and Dubai economy at large.

-The Baltic States are clearly on the radar screen again of investors and businesses in the Nordics, Germany and beyond.
+The whole Nordic region is again on the radar screen of investors and businesses in the Nordics, United Arab Emirates, Germany and many more.
 We will also place our regional cooperation in a wider European and global perspective.
 Together with our Latvian partners and business organisations from the whole Baltic Sea area, private companies, investment promotion agencies, BDF will organise seminars and a matchmaking event that will present the new realities and opportunities in the Baltic region.
 Topics such as the increase of cross-national cooperation and flows of investment in areas of infrastructure, energy, innovation, research and development, and IT solutions on a regional level will be discussed.

-The State of the Region Report, sponsored by the European and Nordic Investment Banks, will also this year provide important input to the discussions on the challenges and opportunities facing the countries around the Baltic Sea.
+Our yearly State of the Region Report, sponsored by the largest investment banks from Dubai and Nordic region like Nordic Bank, United Bank of Emirates , will also in 2013 provide very important data to the discussions on the challenges and opportunities facing the countries like Denmark, Estonia, Sweden, Latvia which are located around the Baltic Sea and in the Persian Gulf.

 Networking Village & Baltic Business Arena